talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ## Limitations in Filtering Capabilities

 {{RFC9288}} provides recommendations on the filtering of IPv6 packets containing IPv6 extension headers at transit routers.
 SRv6 relies on the routing header (RH4).
-Because the technology is reasonably new, many platforms, routing and otherwise, do not posses the capability to filter and in some cases even provide logging for IPv6 next-header 43 Routing type 4.
+Because the technology is reasonably new, many platforms, routing and otherwise, do not possess the capability to filter and in some cases even provide logging for IPv6 next-header 43 Routing type 4.

 ## Middlebox Filtering Issues
 When an SRv6 packet is forwarded in the SRv6 domain, its destination address changes constantly, the real destination address is hidden.
 Security devices on SRv6 network may not learn the real destination address and fail to take access control on some SRv6 traffic.

 The security devices on SRv6 networks need to take care of SRv6 packets.
-However, the SRv6 packets usually use loopback address of the PE device a as source address.
+However, the SRv6 packets usually use loopback address of the PE device as a source address.
 As a result, the address information of SR packets may be asymmetric, resulting in improper filter traffic problems, which affects the effectiveness of security devices.
 For example, along the forwarding path in SRv6 network, the SR-aware firewall will check the association relationships of the bidirectional VPN traffic packets.
-And it is able to retrieve the final destination of SRv6 packet from the last entry in the .
+And it is able to retrieve the final destination of SRv6 packet from the last entry in the SRH.
 When the <source, destination> tuple of the packet from PE1 to PE2 is <PE1-IP-ADDR, PE2-VPN-SID>, and the other direction is <PE2-IP-ADDR, PE1-VPN-SID>, the source address and destination address of the forward and backward VPN traffic are regarded as different flow.
 Eventually, the legal traffic may be blocked by the firewall.

 SRv6 is commonly used as a tunneling technology in operator networks.
 To provide VPN service in an SRv6 network, the ingress PE encapsulates the payload with an outer IPv6 header with the SRH carrying the SR Policy segment List along with the VPN service SID.
 The user traffic towards SRv6 provider backbone will be encapsulated in SRv6 tunnel.
 When constructing an SRv6 packet, the destination address field of the SRv6 packet changes constantly and the source address field of the SRv6 packet is usually assigned using an address on the originating device, which may be a host or a network element depending on configuration.
 This may affect the security equipment and middle boxes in the traffic path.
 Because of the existence of the SRH, and the additional headers, security appliances, monitoring systems, and middle boxes could react in different ways if do not incorporate support for the supporting SRv6 mechanisms, such as the IPv6 Segment Routing Header (SRH) [RFC8754].
 Additionally, implementation limitations in the processing of IPv6 packets with extension headers may result in SRv6 packets being dropped [RFC7872][RFC9098].